mbt-administrator/DemoSDK.Android/README.md

 For starting the EEG acquisition, you needs to call the following method:

 ```
-client.startStream(streamConfig)
+sdkClient.startStream(streamConfig)
 ```

 **Parameters**

 > `streamConfig` is the streaming configuration Object.
 It provides some methods to specify the streaming parameters and registers a listener that will notify you when the EEG data are received.
 Use the `StreamConfig.Builder` to create the instance.

 This method sends a request to the headset to get the EEG data measured by the headset.
 The headset response triggers the `onNewPackets` callback, that returns the EEG data in the `mbtEEGPackets` variable.
-EEG data are sent until the `client.stopStream()` method is called.
+EEG data are sent until the `sdkClient.stopStream()` method is called.
 By default, the period (time interval) of notification is **1** second.
 It means that EEG data will be sent every second.
 You can choose the value of this period when you initialize the streaming configuration (see below).

 You can handle the EEG data received and use them according to their specific needs.
 For example, you can display the EEG data values as a text, or plot them in a chart, or save them in a database.